-This can be a huge trap for the landlord.
+This can be a huge trap for the commercial landlord.

-In a worst case scenario, alterations to the property which are unauthorised can lead to enforcement notices and criminal proceedings by the local authority against both the landlord and the tenant.
+In a worst case scenario, making alterations to a leasehold property which are unauthorised can lead to enforcement notices and criminal proceedings by the local authority against both the landlord and the tenant.
 The landlord may find that their tenant suddenly disappears and they are left with expensive remedial work to remove those alterations.

 The lease will say the tenant cannot carry out alterations without the landlords formal consent, the tenant must comply with all laws and the tenant will pay the landlord for all costs and liabilities incurred due to anything the tenant does.

-The landlord may well think they are protected because of these remedies but the moment the landlord finds out about the unauthorised alterations the clock starts to run against them.
+The landlord of the commercial property may well think they are protected because of these remedies but the moment the landlord finds out about the unauthorised alterations the clock starts to run against them.

 It’s very easy for a landlord to accept rent when it is paid into their account by monthly or quarterly standing order (and why wouldn’t a landlord want to accept it?)
 However, if the landlord accepts rent after finding out about the unauthorised alterations they have waived their right to forfeit and the only remedies available then are damages and / or an injunction.